Hawaii Five-O (1968 TV series): Production

 The first season was shot in a rusty military Quonset hut in Pearl City, which the various cast members quickly nicknamed "Mongoose Manor".
 The roof tended to leak, and rats would often gnaw at the cables.
 The show then moved to a Fort Ruger location for seasons two to eight.
 A third studio was built at Diamond Head, and was used during the last four seasons.

-A problem from the beginning was the lack of a movie industry in Hawaii.
+A problem from the beginning was the lack of a movie industry in Hawaiʻi.
 Much of the crew and cast, including many locals who ended up participating in the show, had to learn their respective jobs as they went along.
 Jack Lord was known as a perfectionist who insisted on the best from everyone.
 His temper flared when he felt that others did not give their best, but in later reunions they admitted that Lord's hard-driving force had made them better actors and made Hawaii Five-O a better show.
 Lord's high standards helped the show last another six years after Leonard Freeman's death from heart trouble during the sixth season.

 To critics and viewers, there was no question that Jack Lord was the center of the show, and that the other actors frequently served as little more than props, standing and watching while McGarrett emoted and paced around his office, analyzing the crime.
 But occasionally episodes would focus on the other actors, and let them showcase their own talents, such as Danno defusing bombs in "The Clock Struck Twelve".
-Since Jack Lord had a financial interest in the show, he referred to other regular cast actors in the program as a "with", as in "With James MacArthur"; they were never called "co-stars".

-Very few episodes were shot outside of Hawaii.
-At least two episodes were shot in Los Angeles, one in Hong Kong, and one in Singapore.
+Very few episodes were shot outside of Hawaiʻi.
+At least two episodes were shot on location in Los Angeles, one in Hong Kong, and one in Singapore as McGarrett traveled to those locales for Investigations.

 Credits

 The opening title sequence was created by television director Reza S. Badiyi.
 Early shows began with a cold open suggesting the sinister plot for that episode, then cut to a shot of a big ocean wave and the start of the theme song.
-A fast zoom-in to the top balcony of the Ilikai Hotel followed, showing McGarrett turning to face the camera, followed by many quick-cuts and freeze-frames of Hawaiian scenery, and Hawaiian-Chinese-English model Elizabeth Malamalamaokalani Logue turning to face the camera.
+A fast zoom-in to the top balcony of the Ilikai Hotel followed, showing McGarrett turning to face the camera, followed by many quick-cuts and freeze-frames of Hawaiian scenery, including Punchbowl Cemetery, and Hawaiian-Chinese-English model Elizabeth Malamalamaokalani Logue turning to face the camera.
 A grass-skirted hula dancer from the pilot episode was also included, played by Helen Kuoha-Torco, who later became a business professor at Windward Community College.
 The opening scene ended with shots of the supporting players, and the flashing blue light of a police motorcycle racing through a Honolulu street.